-Link control.
+- 4 Link control.
 The link control is a handy feature designed to allow rapid changes to be made to multiple displays simultaneously.
 Simply put, when 'Link' is selected, the interface automatically updates 'equivalent parameters' for all views, including the one being adjusted on screen.
 E.g. If the link is selected and a view is magnified using the zoom feature, all other views with a like scale will also be magnified in the same way.
 If 'Link' is not selected, then only the individual control being adjusted will be affected.
-Another example would be using the link control to turn on/off all the peak hold views at once.
+Another example would be using the link control to turn on/off all the peak hold views at once. - 5 Clear.

-Clear.
 The clear button can be used to reset current views, removing peak hold envelopes.
-This can be useful when a specific section of audio is being inspected in a larger piece.
+The can be useful when a specific section of audio is being inspected in a larger piece. - 6 Resize.
+The Visualizer interface is fully resizable via the bottom right-hand corner [6a] (drag click to choose the aspect ratio and size desired).
+There are also two size memories that can be toggled using the resize button [6b].
+This can be especially useful if screen real estate is at a premium, allowing a 'compact' display which can be immediately expanded for detailed inspection if required. - 7 Compare.
+The compare function allows two different audio streams to be overlaid in the one interface for direct comparison and is described in its own section of the manual below. - 8 Presets.
+Visualizer comes with a number of presets configurations.
+Most Visualizer parameters can be stored with a preset, allowing reconfiguration for different tasks by recalling a previously stored setting.
+Use the arrow controls to step up/down through the available presets, or click the end control to bring up a preset menu. - 9 Plug-in title.
+Click in this are to open the credits and licensing screen.